We found 6 urologists who accept Bronze Choice HSA 6300 - 2 near College Station, TX.

-Dr. Jeromy Hackney sees patients in Hempstead, TX and College Station, TX.
-His medical specialty is urology (urinary tract disease).
-These areas are among his clinical interests: benign prostatic hyperplasia (enlarged prostate), urologic (genitourinary) cancer, and incontinence.
-He is professionally affiliated with Scott & White Healthcare.
-Dr. Hackney accepts United Healthcare Choice, United Healthcare HSA, Humana HMO, and more.
-He graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
-His medical residency was performed at a hospital affiliated with Indiana University.
-Dr. Hackney has received the distinction of Alpha Omega Alpha Honor Medical Society.
+Dr. Jeromy Hackney is an urology (urinary tract disease) specialist in Hempstead, TX, College Station, TX, and Caldwell, TX.
+Dr. Hackney's areas of expertise include benign prostatic hyperplasia (enlarged prostate), urologic (genitourinary) cancer, and incontinence.
+He is affiliated with Scott & White Healthcare.
+His education and training includes medical school at the University of Texas Health Science Center at San Antonio, School of Medicine and residency at a hospital affiliated with Indiana University.
+He accepts United Healthcare Choice, United Healthcare HSA, and Humana HMO, as well as other insurance carriers.
+He has received the following distinction: Alpha Omega Alpha Honor Medical Society.

 Clinical interests: Incontinence, Urinary Stones, Urologic Cancer, Benign Prostatic Hyperplasia, Penile Implant, ...
 (Read more)

-Dr. Charles Peirce's specialty is urology (urinary tract disease).
+Dr. Charles Peirce specializes in urology (urinary tract disease) and practices in Bryan, TX.
 He is a graduate of Baylor College of Medicine.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Peirce accepts.

 Conditions / Treatments

 Medicare Patient Conditions